jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

 (2) Every statement made under subsection (1) shall be privileged unless the publication is proved to be made with malice.
 (3) The classes of persons referred to in subsection (1) are as follows:
   (a) officers:
-  (b) officers and employees of any district health board established by or under section 19 of the New Zealand Public Health and Disability Act 2000:
+  (b) officers and employees of Health New Zealand established by section 11 of the Pae Ora (Healthy Futures) Act 2022:
   (c) people providing, or employed in providing, hospital care (within the meaning of the Health and Disability Services (Safety) Act 2001):
   (d) managers of prisons within the meaning of the Corrections Act 2004:
   (e) managers of treatment centres within the meaning of the Substance Addiction (Compulsory Assessment and Treatment) Act 2017: